tacitdynamics/tacitdynamics.github.io/foldersync/puchase.md

 By buying FolderSync you are subject to our [End user license agreement](/foldersync/eula).

 ### Personal license
-A Personal license is an option for private individuals who purchase a license with their own funds, and solely for their own use.<br/>
+A Personal license is an option for private individuals who purchase a license with their own funds, and solely for their own use.
+You are free to install this on all your devices in your household for the cost of 1 license, hence why the price is higher than on Google Play.<br/>

 <a href="#!" class="paddle_button" data-product="529456">Buy now - €9.95 (1x personal license)</a>

 ### Business license
 A business license is the standard licensing option for organizations and business entities.
 Licenses are purchased by the company and can be used by any single person within this organization.

 <a href="#!" class="paddle_button" data-product="529458">Buy now - €14.95 (1x business license)</a><br/><br/>
 <a href="#!" class="paddle_button" data-product="529459">Buy now  €119.95 (10x business license)</a>